Searching and Browsing the Catalog

 Checking the Group Formats and Editions box will alter the look of your search results.
 Records will be rearranged into groups.
 Some groups are small.
 They might only have one item in them.
 Others might have many items in the group.
-The number of records represented by the group is displayed in parentheses next to the title.

 For groups having more than one format, you'll see the icons for the formats displayed under the title as in the picture below.

 You may want to group items like this if you're looking for a title, regardless of its edition or format.
 Perhaps you want to read Huckleberry Finn but have no preference for the edition you receive.